CLECAT WELCOMES NEW CO2 STANDARDS FOR TRUCKS

-15 February - CLECAT, the European association of Freight Forwarders, welcomes the Commission proposal revising the Regulation on CO2 standards for heavy-duty vehicles (HDVs), which was presented yesterday.
-The Regulation, which comes as no surprise, is one of the most important tools to drive the decarbonisation of road freight transport and is timely to bring the emissions of road freight transport in line with the Paris Agreement and Europe’s climate ambition.
+CLECAT released a press statement last week welcoming the Commission proposal (+ annexes) revising the Regulation on CO2 standards for heavy-duty vehicles (HDVs), which was presented on 14 February.
+The Regulation is one of the most important tools to drive the decarbonisation of road freight transport and is timely to bring the emissions of road freight transport in line with the Paris Agreement and Europe’s climate ambition.

 CLECAT Director General, Nicolette van der Jagt said: “The Commission proposes to strengthen the 2030 target from 30% to 45% emission reduction and keep increasing the targets every 5 years until reaching 90% emission reduction for all new HDVs by 2040.
 These strengthened are essential to accelerate the transition towards zero-emission trucking.
 More zero-emission trucks on the market will help bringing the costs per unit down, giving more incentives to transport operators to switch to this type of vehicle.”